South Portland vape shop says people misinformed about ‘crisis’

 “If you really dig into it, it’s the Black Market THC cartridges that are causing the problems people are experiencing,” said Anthony Scott, who co-owns Portland Smoke and Vape on Broadway with Chris Jackson, in an interview Oct.
 10. “A lot of people transition from cigarettes to vapes.”

 Tetrahydrocannibinol, or THC, is an active ingredient in cannabis.
-Currently, the CDC reports that national data to date shows most lung injury patients with data on substance use report using THC-containing products with or without nicotine-containing products.
+Currently, the CDC reports that national data to date on substance use shows most lung injury patients were using THC-containing products with or without nicotine-containing products.

 As of Oct.
-16, the Maine CDC reported that more than four people had experienced lung illness related to the use of e-cigarettes.
+16, the Maine CDC reported that several people in Maine have experienced lung illnesses related to the use of e-cigarettes.
 In total, the state has had five cases — four adults, one youth — amid national alarm about the growing health concerns of using vape products.
-The state CDC has no information on whether the products that recently caused illnesses were purchased legally.
+The state CDC has no information on whether the products that recently caused people to get sick were purchased legally.

 While no deaths have been reported in Maine, the U.S. CDC reports that 18 deaths have occurred in 10 states, with more than 1,080 lung injuries thought to have been caused by vaping.
 It said patients being treated report having a history of using e-cigarette products or smoking materials containing THC.